gbv/beaconspec/beacon.md

     #TARGETSET:   http://example.com/documents/
     #NAME:        ACME documents

-If both source URIs for people and target URIs for documents follow a pattern, links can be abbreviated with the meta fields `PREFIX` and `TARGET` as
+If both source identifiers for people and target identifiers for documents follow a pattern, links can be abbreviated with the meta fields `PREFIX` and `TARGET` as following:
-following:

     #PREFIX: http://example.com/people/
     #TARGET: http://example.com/documents/{+ID}.about